SkeldJS/SkeldJS/spec/events.md

 ## Client
 * `client.disconnect` - Emitted when the client gets disconnected.
 * `client.packet` - Emitted after a client has received and processed a packet.
-* `client.fixedupdate` - Emitted before the client sends data from a FixedUpdate interval.

 ## Game
 * `game.start` - Emitted when a game starts.
 * `game.end` - Emitted when a game ends.

+## Room
+* `room.fixedupdate` - Emitted before the client sends data from a FixedUpdate interval.

 ## Networkable
 * `component.spawn` - Emitted when a component is spawned.